laoj29/html-form-test/README.md

 > ; http://php.net/sendmail-path<br />
 > sendmail_path = "C:\wamp\sendmail\sendmail.exe -t"

-These changes above are to enable the 3rd-party mail server.

 * Second, need to modify the file "php.ini" of the wamp server as following.
 > [mail function]<br />
 > ; For Win32 only.<br />